UPinar/GitCommands/README.md

 	this command will delete the branch called my_new_branch

+`git push -u origin main`

+	this command will create new brach in the remote repository think about you created main branch in local repo and you want to create that branch also in remote repository

 `git push origin --delete branch_name(master)`

 	if you have 2 branch in github account main and master